 What you need to do: Get on the right channels

 The reality of the modern online retail landscape is that your customers are typically using multiple platforms to shop — Facebook, Amazon, Instagram, Google Shopping, their inbox on their phone, the street outside your store, and many more.

 The key to success as an online retailer today is to be highly visible on the right platforms that best reach your audience.
-You should tailor your priorities based on customer research, but Google shopping is a channel retailers should definitely be on.
-The right AI-driven tools can even help you optimise your product listings on Google Shopping, and on any supplementary channels where your customers are — more on product listings in the next section.
+You should tailor your priorities based on customer research, but Google shopping is a channel retailers should definitely be on; and learning how to optimise Google Shopping campaigns is key to success on the platform.
+The right AI-driven tools can even help you optimise your product listings on Google Shopping and on any supplementary channels where your customers are — more on product listings in the next section.

 Today’s online shoppers are very aware of what they’re looking for, and aware that they have options and the power of choice.
 If you want to capture their attention, your product has to be exactly what they’re looking for, right where they’re looking for it.

 The key to achieving this kind of relevance is data.
 Ensure the data you include in product listings is optimised and matched to the channel requirements so that you can improve the visibility of your products.
 Which brings us onto the next common mistake retailers make online…

 Your product listings play a big role in driving sales — both for visibility and also for conversions.
 And unfortunately, we see far too many retailers who miss out on sales simply because they haven’t done enough to optimise these.

 To be fair, this is not easy — ensuring that each product listing is enticing (but honest, to avoid returns) and is also optimised for visibility on every channel at scale is no small task.